A complete platform for Multisite streaming.

 Step #1: Video Capture & Encode

-Resi’s PRISM Multisite Encoders capture professional audio and video by way of HDMI or UHD-SDI.
+Resi’s Multisite Encoders capture professional audio and video by way of HDMI or UHD-SDI.
 These encoders can use either the h.264 or h.265 (HEVC) codecs to efficiently compress one or two channels of video and up to 16 channels of audio, and live stream to our powerful content delivery network.
 The encoders will automatically resend any content that may be lost during transmission, regardless of the duration of a network interruption.
 This patented method of live video streaming guarantees zero video loss, and enables an interruption-free remote viewing experience!

 Single or dual-channel delivery.